pgorod/PowerTable/README.md

 - Ensure `primary_key` field exists in source data
 - Set appropriate `if_missing` behavior

+### Data source shows empty table
+- Check if `attribute_path` exists using Developer Tools → States
+- For nested paths, use dot notation: `parent.child.data`
+- Verify data is an array or object/dictionary format
+- Check browser console for parsing errors
+- Ensure `primary_key` field exists in your data items

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.